Software Engineering and Software Systems Researcher

 At Northeastern: At Gmu:

 I contribute my time to service committees, and when I see an opportunity where I could make a substantive change to improve the community, volunteer for leadership positions.
 I serve on program committees for top conferences in Software Engineering (e.g. ICSE, ASE, FSE, ISSTA) and support the organization of these and other conferences by co-chairing committees.
 I review for top journals in my field (e.g. ACM’s TOSEM and IEEE’s TSE) and national funding agencies (NSF and DOE).
 Within my college, I co-chair the PhD admissions committee and lead the CAREER Club (a structured mentoring program for new faculty).
-I see service opportunities as paths to contribute to the community, rather as than obligations, and try to find additional service roles that are aligned with my personal interests.

 Conference/Professional Organization Leadership